simecek/GoogleCloud/google_cloud_tips.md

 gcloud compute copy-files localfile  rstudio:/whateverfolder --project "calico-jax" --zone "us-central1-c"
 ```

-Similarly, almost everything you can done in web interface has its equivalent in Google Cloud SDK, see (the documentation)[https://cloud.google.com/sdk/cloudplatform].
+Similarly, almost everything you can done in web interface has its equivalent in Google Cloud SDK, see [the documentation](https://cloud.google.com/sdk/cloudplatform).